Eldorado Brasil Celulose

 6. Percentage or number of women board members?

-0 - The company reports there are no women board members.
+0 - The company reports it has 0 women on its board in 2021.

 7. Member of multiple industry schemes or other external initiatives to reduce negative environmental or social outcomes associated with timber and pulp production?